MicrosoftDocs/Viva/Viva/solutions/yume.md

 For information on how to set working hours and days for user mailbox settings, see [Set-MailboxCalendarConfiguration](/powershell/module/exchange/set-mailboxcalendarconfiguration).

-### Publish the YuMe application to the organization app catalog
+### Publish the Yume application to the organization app catalog

-For more information on how to publish the YuMe application to the organization app catalog, see [Embed a canvas app as personal app in Teams](/power-apps/teams/embed-teams-app).
+For more information on how to publish the Yume application to the organization app catalog, see [Embed a canvas app as personal app in Teams](/power-apps/teams/embed-teams-app).

 ## Create the Power Automate flows for nudging

 To create the Power Automate flows for nudging, perform the following steps:
 1. Download Task and Meeting zip file.
 1. Create a service account (as needed).
-1. Add the service account as a member of the YuMeContentAdmin security role.
+1. Add the service account as a member of the YumeContentAdmin security role.
 1. Sign in to PowerAutomate by launching the URL https://powerautomate.microsoft.com.
 1. Create connections to **Teams** and **Microsoft Dataverse**, for example, adding connections for Microsoft Dataverse.